govindsah07/Jenkins-Documentation/README.md

 ![piplline](https://github.com/govindsah07/Jenkins-Documentation/assets/159414736/fa83b65b-780a-440e-8cc6-bd29b2421771)

-- **Jenkins architecture consists of:**
+**Commit:**

-  Code Changes: Developers modify the source code and commit the changes to a version control system like Git.
+Developer Action: A developer writes code and commits it to a version control system Git.

-- **Triggering the Build:** Jenkins can work in two ways:
-  Push Mode: A code commit automatically triggers Jenkins to create a new build.
-  Pull Mode: Jenkins periodically checks the repository for changes and initiates a build if there are any.

-- **Building the Code:** The build process takes your code and transforms it into a deployable format (e.g., an executable file).
-If this step fails, developers are notified of any errors.

-- **Automated Testing:** The built application is deployed to a testing environment where automated tests ensure everything functions correctly.
-Developers receive alerts if these tests fail, indicating potential regressions introduced by their changes.
+Jenkins Action: Jenkins is configured to monitor the version control system for changes.

+**Build:**

+Developer Action: Once the code is committed, Jenkins automatically detects the change.
+Jenkins Action: Jenkins pulls the latest code and starts the build process.

+**Test:**

+Developer Action: Developers write tests to check if the code works as expected.
+Jenkins Action: Jenkins runs these tests automatically after the build.
+If the tests pass, it means the code is working correctly.
+If they fail, Jenkins notifies the developers.

+**Stage:**

+Developer Action: Developers don't need to do anything directly during this stage.
+They set up the staging process when they first configure Jenkins.
+Jenkins Action: Jenkins takes the code that has passed all the tests.
+It takes this code to a staging environment, which is essentially a test version of the real environment in which the code will be used.
+Before releasing the code to users, ensure that everything works perfectly.

+**Deploy:**

+Developer Action: Developers or operations teams might trigger the deployment or Jenkins can do it automatically.
-- **Deployment:** If the build and tests are successful, Jenkins can optionally deploy the changes to the production environment, making the new features or bug fixes available to users.
+Jenkins Action: Jenkins deploys the code from the staging environment to the production environment, making it available to users.

 ## Installation of Jenkins in Ubuntu

 ### Prerequisites

-Before you start, make sure you have:

-- A running instance of Ubuntu.
-- Sufficient system resources (CPU, RAM, Disk space).
-- Root or sudo access to the system.

-## Prerequisites

 Minimum hardware requirements:

 - 256 MB of RAM

-- 1 GB of drive space (although 10 GB is a recommended minimum if running Jenkins as a Docker container)
+- 1 GB of drive space

-Recommended hardware configuration for a small team:

-- 4 GB+ of RAM

-- 50 GB+ of drive space

 Software requirements:

 - Java
+- Web browser

-  ## Steps for installation of Jenkins
+### Steps for installation of Jenkins

 steps which you have fallow to install jenkins.

- ## Check OS Version
+### Check OS Version

  ```bash
 cat /etc/os-release